mamilic/google-java-format/README.md

 ## Requirements

-This extension a Java Development Kit (JDK) to be installed on your system.
+This extension requires a Java Development Kit (JDK) to be installed on your system.